 Advancing HIV/AIDS Research within the Mission of the NIDCD (R21 Clinical Trial Optional)

-This funding opportunity supports innovative research projects that explore the impact of HIV/AIDS on communication disorders, aiming to improve treatment and prevention strategies for individuals living with HIV.
+This funding opportunity provides financial support for innovative research projects that explore the effects of HIV/AIDS on communication disorders, aiming to improve health outcomes for affected individuals.

 Award Range